taigw/GeodisTK/README.md

 A comparison of fast marching and ranster scan for 2D geodesic distance transform. (d) shows the Euclidean distance and (e) is a mixture of Geodesic and Euclidean distance.

-This repository provides a cpp implementation of fast marching and raster scan for 2D/3D geodesic and Euclidean distance transforms and a mixture of them, and proivdes a python interface to use it.
+This toolkit provides a cpp implementation of fast marching and raster scan for 2D/3D geodesic and Euclidean distance transforms and a mixture of them, and proivdes a python interface to use it.
 This is part of the work of DeepIGeoS [5].
 If you use our code, please cite this paper. https://ieeexplore.ieee.org/document/8370732

 # How to install
-1, Install this toolkit easily by typing `pip install geodisTK`
+1, Install this toolkit easily by typing `pip install GeodisTK`

 2, Alternatively, if you want to build from source files, download this package and run `python setup.py build` to build the cpp files, then run `python setup.py install` to install the package to default python path.